devstackweb3/osa2/part2/2.1/readme.md

 ### Functionnal programming operators (filter, map, find)
 It's a method permitting to gain time and efficiency on programming.
 Efficiency:
-Using already pre-built functions permitting to loop over basic use cases.
+Using already pre-built functions permitting to loop over basic use cases, reduces bugs apparition.
 Time:
 Shortens the functions used with already pre-built code interpretation functions.